-In our capacity as Bond Counsel for the Commonwealth, we have examined the proceedings relating to the authorization and issuance of the Bonds, including, among other things, (a) a certified copy of the Resolutions, (b) a certificate of the Auditor General as to tax revenues and outstanding debt, (c) an opinion of Gerald J. Pappert, Attorney General of the Commonwealth, (d) certificates of the Issuing Officials and other officers of the Commonwealth as to material factual matters, including a Tax Certificate and Agreement of the Commonwealth making certain representations and covenants concerning the use, investment and application of gross proceeds of the Bonds that are material for the purposes of the federal income tax laws and regulations pertaining to tax-exempt obligations of state and local governments, and (e) a certificate of National City Bank of Pennsylvania (the "Loan and Transfer Agent"), as loan and transfer agent with respect to the Bonds, with respect to the execution and authentication of the Bonds.
-In rendering this Opinion, we have not undertaken to verify by independent investigation the factual matters set forth in the aforementioned certificates and opinions, or in other certifications of public officials relevant to this Opinion that we have reviewed, and we have assumed that the representations made in all such certificates and opinions are true and correct as of the date hereof.
-In rendering this Opinion, we have also assumed the genuineness of all signatures and the accuracy and completeness of all documents, records and other instruments examined, without undertaking to verify the same by independent investigation.
+As bond counsel for the Commonwealth, we have examined the proceedings relating to the authorization and issuance of the Bonds, including among other things: (a) certified copies of the Resolutions; (b) a certificate of the Auditor General as to tax revenues and outstanding debt; (c) an opinion of the Honorable Gerald J. Pappert, Attorney General of the Commonwealth; and (d) certificates of the Commonwealth as to material factual matters, including a certificate of the Commonwealth executed pursuant to the federal income tax laws and regulations applicable to the Bonds, and certificates of the Commonwealth and Wachovia Bank, National Association, Philadelphia, Pennsylvania, as Loan and Transfer Agent, with respect to the execution and authentication of the Bonds.
+In rendering our opinion, we have not been retained to nor have we undertaken to verify the factual matters set forth in such certificates or in the Official Statement by independent investigation and we have assumed that the representations made by the Commonwealth in such certificates, the Official Statement and in the other financing documents are true and correct as of the date hereof.
+In rendering this opinion, we have also assumed the genuineness of all signatures and the accuracy and completeness of all documents, records and other instruments examined, without undertaking to verify the same by independent investigation.

-Based on the foregoing, it is our opinion that under existing law and as of the date hereof:
+Based on the foregoing, it is our opinion that: